opencredo/terrahelp/examples/tfstate-encrypt/README.md

             ]
         }

-* To get your normal tfstate content back, decrypt
+* To get your normal 'terraform.tfstate' content back, decrypt

         terrahelp tfstate decrypt -inline=true -simple-key="AES256Key-32Characters0987654321"

-* Verify `terraform.tfstate` contents after decryption.
+* Again verify `terraform.tfstate` content after decryption.
 This should now look exactly the same as it did before doing the encryption

-### Vault whole file encryption
+### Vault full file encryption

+This example will demonstrate _full_ encryption and decryption using the _vault_ encryption provider and will use environment variables rather than explicit command line arguments to control the process.

 * First, ensure you have a running Vault server available.
 You can quite easily download the latest version from here, then open up a new terminal, and for experimentation purposes, simply run the server in dev mode i.e.